-The formula is: the elasticity of demand equals the absolute value of the percentage change in quantity demanded divided by the percentage change in price.
 An elasticity of demand exceeding one means that a small increase in price will result in a larger change in the quantity demanded.
+For example, if the quantity demanded decreased 15% following a 10% increase in price, the price elasticity of demand would equal 1.5.
 Businesses may want to reconsider increasing their price if they have an elastic price elasticity of demand because their revenues would decrease.
 On the other hand, total revenues would increase if a company increases the price of a product with an inelastic price elasticity of demand.
-In these cases the price elasticity of demand is less than one.
+In these cases, the price elasticity of demand is less than one.

 Demand – The Consumer's Perspective